ibm-build-lab/acct-config-iam/README.md

     ![schematics-workspace](./images/create-schematics.png)
     - Save these settings for the workspace
     ![schematics-workspace](./images/schematics-workspace-settings.png)
-    - Name the resoure group `schematics` and the access groups `SCHEMATICS-ADMIN`, and `SCHEMATICS-USER` under variables section
+    - Name the resource group `schematics` and the access groups `SCHEMATICS-ADMIN`, and `SCHEMATICS-USER` under variables section
     ![schematics-workspace](./images/schematics-settings.png)
     - Click "Save Changes" a couple times
     - Select "Generate Plan" and "Apply Plan"